 Total: 15 minutes

-These hearty oat based pancakes are the perfect balance of healthy and decadent with both sweet potatoes and chocolate chips!
+These hearty oat based sweet potato pancakes are the perfect balance of healthy and decadent for the perfect fall breakfast.

 Ingredients